 Ashwin Sanghi ranks among India’s highest selling English fiction authors.
-He has written several bestsellers (The Rozabal Line, Chanakya’s Chant, The Krishna Key, The Sialkot Saga and Keepers of the Kalachakra in the Bharat Series).
+He has written several bestsellers (The Rozabal Line, Chanakya’s Chant, The Krishna Key, The Sialkot Saga and Keepers of the Kalachakra in his Bharat Series).
 In addition he has co-authored two New York Times bestselling crime thrillers with James Patterson called Private India (sold in the US as City On Fire) and Private Delhi (sold in the US as Count to Ten).
-Included by Forbes India in their Celebrity 100 and winner of the Crossword Popular Choice, Ashwin also co-writes the 13 Steps series of self-help books (13 Steps to Bloody Good Luck, 13 Steps to Bloody Good Wealth, 13 Steps to Bloody Good Marks to be followed by several other titles in the series).
-Scroll down to see Ashwin’s journey from an avid reader to a New York Times Best Selling Author.
+Included by Forbes India in their Celebrity 100 and winner of the Crossword Popular Choice, Ashwin also co-writes the 13 Steps Series of self-help books (13 Steps to Bloody Good Luck, 13 Steps to Bloody Good Wealth, 13 Steps to Bloody Good Marks to be followed by several other titles in the series).
+Scroll down to see Ashwin’s journey from an avid reader to a New York Times bestselling author.

 Born in Mumbai to Mahendra and Manju Sanghi

 Maternal granduncle started sending a book to read each week.
 This carried on for more than ten years.

 John Connon School, Mumbai